rimiavas/DMLCP/python/generated/README.md

-# Model folders
+# Generated folders
-This directory will contain the saved models trained with the code in the parent directory
+This directory will contain the data generated with the code in the parent directory